carbon-language/carbon-lang/llvm/docs/YamlIO.rst

 * uint16_t
 * uint8_t

-That is, you can use those types in fields of MapppingTraits or as element type in sequence.
+That is, you can use those types in fields of MappingTraits or as element type in sequence.
 When reading, YAML I/O will validate that the string found is convertible to that type and error out if not.